PasinduTennage/toture-testing-framework/README.md

-# toture-testing-consensus
+# Torture-testing-consensus

-This repository implements a tool to test the consensus algorithms.
+This repository implements a networked tool to test the robustness of consensus algorithms.

-The tool can be used to test the consensus algorithm under different fault conditions.
+## Precautions

+This project is currently in its <span style="color:red">early development stage</span> and is <span style="color:red">not yet ready for production use</span>.

 ## Requirements